alangrafu/radar-chart-d3/README.md

 ```
 var data = [
   {
-    className: 'germany', // optional can be used for styling
+    className: 'germany', // optional, can be used for styling
     axes: [
       {axis: "strength", value: 13, yOffset: 10},
       {axis: "intelligence", value: 6},